 Jay is a beer enthusiast who has worked professionally in the film industry since 1987.
-His credits in the camera department include television shows like Glee, The Closer, Dexter and Castle, and features such as Bedtime Stories, Spiderman 3, and the Academy Award® winner, The Artist.
+His credits in the camera department include television shows like Glee, American Horror Story, For All Mankind and Lethal Weapon and features such as Bedtime Stories, Ready Player One, and the Academy Award® winner, The Artist.
 In terms of beer, Jay’s articles covering the brewing industry have been published by numerous publications, including Celebrator Beer News, Brewing News and American Brewer magazine.
 In 2007, he authored and published the guidebook, “The Beer Guppy’s Guide to Southern California.”

 John Frontuto, dir. of photog.

 Darren Ayres, d.p. & editor

 Darren is an award-winning editor at Add Edit in Los Angeles, California.
 He has also directed, shot and edited numerous commercials and feature productions in genres that run the gamut.
-Darren recently co-produced the feature length documentary Palisades Parade, and is currently directing a cancer documentary called F the Big C. Darren came on board Beer Pioneers™ very early on, back in 1997!
+Darren recently co-produced the feature length documentary Palisades Parade, and is currently directing an untitled cancer documentary.
+Darren came on board Beer Pioneers™ very early on, back in 1997!

 and Beer Guppy Multimedia (Burbank, Calif.)
 2007-2015

 Additional Production Assistance:

 Vicki Ann Sheveck, Joseph J. Sheveck, Dorinda Sheveck, Joel Sheveck, Ed Falk, Tom Schweickart, Christopher Laibinis, Matthew Berning, Randy Williamson, Marc Flamm, Matthew Hartenstein, Augustus Bechtold, Tim Tuchrello, Ray Ramos, Scott Sawyer and Jeffrey Mazzotti.